openchargemap/ocm-system/App/README.md

 To test run the following and open a web browser to http://localhost:8080 :
 - *http-server output/web*

-Generate docs:
+To generate docs:
 - *jake generate-docs*